 As businesses introduce Direct-to-Consumer fulfilment into their highly efficient, retail-focused supply chains, the growing pains could hit them like a ton of bricks.

-For example, a business that uses their ERP or legacy warehouse management software will be very limited in the volume of orders they can accept because of extremely time-consuming manual workflows.
+For example, a business that uses its ERP or legacy warehouse management software will be very limited in the volume of orders it can accept because of extremely time-consuming manual workflows.
 That problem is compounded when the business needs to bring on more SKUs, locations, and channels.

 In addition, new Direct-to-Consumer fulfilment solutions will at some point require the addition of new functionality.
 Legacy suites will likely cause integration challenges because they were not built to onboard or support modern supply chain applications without a long and painful custom project.